smandale/pdsnd_github/README.md

 ### Files used
 Include the files used
+i have used chicago,washington,new york city files as data source for this project
 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.